 Successful strategies for fundraising and resource development for nonprofit organizations.
 Students will be exposed to fundraising in practice and will write a resource development plan.

-Kent State offers a special option for Kent juniors and seniors with specific GPA's.
-This option allows KSU undergraduates to apply and take graduate courses while still an undergraduate.
-Specifically, this benefit permits one to double count up to 12 hours of credits for both your undergraduate degree and toward the MPA degree.
-This shortens the time you need to spend in school to obtain a graduate degree, plus related savings in tuition.
+Kent State offers a special option for undergraduate juniors and seniors with GPAs that meet a high standard of excellence.
+This option allows KSU undergraduates to apply for and take graduate courses during their undergraduate studies.
+Specifically, this benefit permits one to double count up to 12 hours of credits toward both an undergraduate degree and the MPA degree.
+This both shortens the time you need to spend in school to obtain a graduate degree and results in significant savings on tuition.
 If you are interested in this option, please contact an Admissions Advisor at firstname.lastname@example.org or toll-free at +1 844-234-4073.

 View the MPA infographic to learn more, or read about the faculty teaching these courses.